Nintendo 64 Architecture

 The alternative medium

-Additionally, the PBUS branches out to another connector at the bottom of the N64’s motherboard.
-This was meant to be used by the yet-unreleased Nintendo 64 Disk Drive (64DD), some sort of an ‘extra floor’ that contains a proprietary magnetic disk reader [17].
-Its disks provide up to 64 MB of capacity.
-While only released in Japan, the Disk drive opened the door to an alternative (and cheaper) medium for distributing games.
+Interestingly, the PBUS branches out to a secondary connector located on the underside of the Nintendo 64’s motherboard.
+This was intended for the Nintendo 64 Disk Drive (64DD), a peripheral that worked as an ‘extra floor’ beneath the console, housing a proprietary magnetic disk reader.
+The disks offered up to 64 MB of storage capacity.

 Image